 How Many Draft Picks Did the Dolphins Have Entering the 2023 NFL Draft?

 The Dolphins only possessed four picks.
 Although that is certainly not much ammunition to work with, their roster-building focus has seemingly been on acquiring proven veterans rather than filling needs with draft picks.

 The Dolphins originally had two first-round picks in 2023.
 They lost their own pick after the league found them guilty of tampering with Tom Brady and Sean Payton.
 Then, this past November, Miami traded their remaining first-round pick to the Denver Broncos in a package for pass rusher Bradley Chubb.

 MORE: History of Miami Dolphins First-Round NFL Draft Picks

-For Day 3, Miami will have just two picks, having traded their fourth and sixth-round picks away in the Tyreek Hill trade.
-The Dolphins also traded their lone fifth-round pick right ahead of the trade deadline for Jeff Wilson Jr. As of early January, Miami will pick for the first time in the sixth round, a pick they acquired from Chicago for Jakeem Grant.
+On Day 3, Miami owned just two picks, having traded their fourth and sixth-round picks away in the Tyreek Hill deal.
+The Dolphins also traded their lone fifth-rounder ahead of the trade deadline for RB Jeff Wilson Jr.

 The Dolphins entered the 2023 Draft without a first-round pick.
 They had major holes across the offensive line and limited opportunity to address them.
 When their second-round pick came up, they surprisingly took cornerback Cam Smith.
 There is no doubt that he was one of the best available players at that time.
 But he is added to a relatively strong group on the roster, especially following the trade for Jalen Ramsey.